TamezJacob/BattleShip/README.md

 	- Implement save game feature
 	- Implement load in-progress game feature
 	- Further improvement of the GUI menu to make it look more neat/clean
+	- Further improvement of the game screen, possible making the board 3D

 - Adrian